-7.21 An appropriate level of charging points, in accordance with the guidance set out in Table7.2, will be provided within the APS.
+7.22 The proposed supplier of the SPS can also provide charging points for as many of the spaces as required with the charging cables manually attached to vehicles once they have been driven into and parked in location.
+An appropriate level of charging points, in accordance with the guidance set out in Table 7.2, will therefore be provided within the SPS.